 Having blonde hair, green eyes and fair skin, I stand out like a sore thumb in many countries.
 I get stared at a lot, stalked, asked all sorts of strange questions, I even got spat on once.
 WTF?
 But in Japan, despite the fact that I clearly stood out from the majority of locals and tourists, I did not once feel uncomfortable about it.
 The Japanese are very polite by nature and they will go out of their way to make you feel welcome in their country.
 For this reason, I fell in love with the place almost immediately.

 Learn the Rules and Obey Them

 However polite the Japanese might be, try disobeying the rules and see what kind of reaction you get – I dare you.
 Just kidding.

 I like a bit of social order.
 So, it’s no surprise that I loved this about Japan.
 The Japanese are sticklers for rules.
 They stand in the clearly marked places while waiting for the train.
 They wait for the little green man to start flashing before they cross the road (even if there’s nothing coming).
 No one speaks on the train.
 Everything is numbered/labeled for a reason.
 If you put a foot out of place, you’ll probably be met with stares of disapproval.
 You know the saying… “when in Rome…”.

 Related Post: A Guide to Tokyo’s Main Districts

 Don’t Be Alarmed by the Automatic Toilet Seats

 Many-a-conversation with friends about travelling in Japan, has ended up talking about the toilets.
-They make all sorts of ambient noises, like rainforest birds or trickling water.
+They make all sorts of ambient noises, like rainforest birds, or trickling water.
 Some even talk to you.
 Eek.
-They also come with heated seats, self-cleaning capabilities and offer several different flushing options.
-You just have to experience it to believe it!
+They also come with heated seats, self-cleaning capabilities, and offer several different flushing options.
+Trust me, you just have to experience it to believe it!

 You Will Be Hard-Pressed to Find a Bad Meal